Introduction

 Psychodynamic View

-The psychodynamic perspective focuses on studying the role of the unconscious mind, social relationships, and childhood experience in an individual’s life.
+The study of the unconscious mind, interpersonal connections, and early experiences is the main goal of the psychodynamic viewpoint.
 Sigmund Freud considered that the psyche comprises three components, namely, the id, the ego, and the superego.
-The superego is the aspect of the mind, which is associated with an individual’s morals and ideas, while the id is centered on the primal wishes, that is, instincts.
+While the id is focused on the basic desires, or instincts, the superego is the part of the mind that is linked to a person’s values and beliefs.
 The ego is the facet of the psyche, which primarily deals with the real world’s demands.

 The conflicts that occur among these three parts of the mind shape and affect personality.
 Freud considered that individuals’ behaviors are primarily formed by the unconscious mind that contains a vast amount of covered material experienced earlier, especially in childhood (Lazaratou 2).
 In particular, he believed that almost all types of neurosis result from previous traumatic experiences and that many hysteric patients suffer from disturbing and distressing memories.
 Therefore, in psychodynamic theory, the aftermath of sexual or other traumas is considerably associated with the onset of mental diseases in adulthood.